-- 2. The study programme must give students advice regarding the continuation of studies in writing before the end of their first year of enrolment (12 months) in the foundation phase.
+2. The study programme must give students advice regarding the continuation of studies in writing before the end of their first year of enrolment (12 months) in the foundation phase.
 Advice may be related not only to the continuation of the study programme, but also to the main subject the student may take.
-Advice regarding the continuation of studies can be negative (binding negative study advice), meaning that the student's enrolment in that particular study programme will be terminated and that he or she will not be allowed to re-enrol in the same study programme. - Advice regarding the continuation of studies is based on the student's results in the foundation year.
+Advice regarding the continuation of studies can be negative (binding negative study advice), meaning that the student's enrolment in that particular study programme will be terminated and that he will not be allowed to re-enrol in the same study programme.

+3. Advice regarding the continuation of studies is based on the student's results in the foundation year.
 The Examination Board advises the institute director on advice regarding the continuation of studies to be given.
 This advice must take into account the student's personal circumstances.
-Students must report any personal circumstances to their study career counsellors or student counsellors the moment they occur. - If the student misses the deadline for reporting special circumstances, the Examination Board will examine whether it was excusable for the student to miss the deadline for reporting those circumstances.
-Engaging in top-level sports activities by students who have been granted a Top-Class Sport or Talent status are entitled is regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
-The practice of running a business of his or her own by student entrepreneurs who have been awarded student entrepreneur status, as defined in the Fontys student entrepreneur scheme, is also regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
-However, a minimum number of credits which must be achieved to qualify for that deferral may be specified for student entrepreneurs (see also paragraph 4 of this article). - If credits can only be earned with a competency examination, students who have failed to sit the competency examination in the foundation year will be given binding negative advice regarding the continuation of studies, unless there are special circumstances, the legitimacy of which circumstances is subject to assessment by the director.
-In that case, it may be decided to defer the delivery of advice regarding the continuation of studies based on the individual student's portfolio. - 4.
-The student will be given positive study advice regarding the continuation of studies if he achieves 60 EC in the propaedeutic phase. - The student will be given a binding negative study advice regarding the continuation of studies if he achieves less then 60 EC in the propaedeutic phase.
-The minimum number of credits which that must be achieved in the propaedeutic phase to qualify for that deferral for student entrepreneurs is 40. - 5.
-Where there are special circumstances as defined in paragraph 3 of this article which may have had an influence on the credits the student obtained, the delivery of advice regarding the continuation of
+Students must report any personal circumstances to their study career counsellors or student counsellors the moment they occur.

+If the student misses the deadline for reporting special circumstances, the Examination Board will examine whether it was excusable for the student to miss the deadline for reporting those circumstances.
+Engaging in top-class sports activities by students who have been granted a Top-Class Sport or Talent status are entitled is regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies can or will be deferred.
+A minimum number of credits these students must earn in order to be eligible for such postponement has been established (see also paragraph 4 of this article).

+The practice of running a business of his own by student entrepreneurs who have been awarded student entrepreneur status, as defined in the Fontys Student entrepreneur scheme, is also regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
+However, a minimum number of credits which must be achieved to qualify for that deferral may be specified for student entrepreneurs (see also paragraph 4 of this article).

+4. The student will be given positive study advice regarding the continuation of studies if he achieves 60 EC in the foundation phase.

+The student will be given a binding negative study advice regarding the continuation of studies if he achieves less then 60 EC in the foundation phase.
+Students who have been granted a Top-Class Sport or Talent status as referred to in Article 32(3) must have earned at least 40 credits in order to be eligible for postponement of their study advice.

+The minimum number of credits which that must be achieved to qualify for that deferral for student entrepreneurs is 40.